 Advertisement

-Einstein’s General Theory of Relativity predicted the existence of objects with such high density that not even light could escape them, thus earning them the name “black holes.”
-Einstein himself found it difficult to accept the notion that such objects could exist in nature, and regarded the idea as a mere mathematical curiosity.
-This year’s Nobel Prize in Physics was awarded for the theoretical and observational discoveries indicating the existence of black holes, suggesting that even Einstein could be wrong.
+Einstein’s General Theory of Relativity predicts the existence of objects with such high density that not even light could escape them, thus earning them the name “black holes.”
+[2] Einstein himself found it difficult to accept the existence of such objects in nature, and regarded the idea as a mere mathematical curiosity.
+This year’s Nobel Prize in Physics was awarded for the theoretical and observational discoveries indicating the existence of black holes, suggesting that even Einstein can be wrong.

-In 1964, Penrose resolved the issue that had previously impeded researchers, thereby establishing a foundation for further progress in the field.
-In his work [2], Penrose demonstrated that even a deviation from spherical symmetry results in the formation of a black hole and subsequent collapse to a singularity.
-Penrose's work removed superfluous assumptions and showed that the formation of black holes is possible under very general conditions.
-By doing so, he transitioned the study of black holes from a theoretical framework to the empirical domain of observational astrophysics.
+In 1964, Penrose untangled the conceptual knots that had tied researchers up until then.
+In his work [3], Penrose demonstrated that a deviation from spherical symmetry would still result in the formation of a black hole and the subsequent collapse to a singularity.
+Penrose's work removed unnecessary assumptions and showed that the formation of black holes is possible under very general conditions.
+By doing so, Penrose took black holes out of the pages of theory and placed them on the doorstep of observational astrophysics.

 To substantiate his claim, Penrose developed and refined a series of innovative mathematical tools that have since been incorporated in contemporary research methodologies.

-Based in these measurements, the researchers concluded that the stars are orbiting an object of an exceptional mass relative to its size.
-This finding aligns with the hypothesis of a black-hole candidate.
-They calculated that the invisible object residing at the galactic center is four million times heavier than our Sun, yet only about as large as our solar system [5].
-The presence of such an immense mass concentrated within a relatively small region at the galaxy’s center matches the anticipated characteristics of a supermassive black hole.
+Based on these measurements, the researchers concluded that the stars are orbiting an object of an exceptional mass relative to its size—a potential black-hole candidate.
+They calculated that the invisible object residing at the galactic center is four million times heavier than our sun, yet only about as large as our solar system [6].
+The presence of such an immense mass concentrated within a relatively small region at the galactic center matches the anticipated characteristics of a supermassive black hole.
 Consequently, the research conducted by Ghez and Genzel offers the most compelling evidence to date for the existence of a supermassive black hole at the core of the Milky Way.

 English editing: Gloria Volohonsky